derricw/siggo/README.md

 A terminal ui for signal-cli, written in Go.

+![Alt text](media/screenshot.jpg?raw=true "Screenshot")

-## Unable to keep pace with `signal-cli`
+### Unable to keep pace with `signal-cli`

 I have not been keeping up with `signal-cli` development.
-They change their interface constantly.
+They change the location and format of their local data constantly.
 If you want your install to work, use signal cli version 0.9.2 until I find time to update.

-![Alt text](media/screenshot.jpg?raw=true "Screenshot")

 ### Features